 It doesn’t matter to me that a musical reference on a written page cannot impart the audible journey to the reader.
 I was on the journey when I wrote that page and that is what matters most.
 I had to listen to that music to write that page.
 And if the reader gets something from the reference, if it helps the reading experience or plants a musical suggestion, then that is just icing on the cake.

 So with all of that in background, it was one of best moments of my writing life when three years ago I received a message purportedly from Eric Clapton and delivered through this website.
 It simply said, “Tell Mr. Connelly I appreciate the mention in the new book.”

 I have to admit I was tantalized.
 Could it be him?
 Could it be the real Eric Clapton?
 The Eric Clapton of Cream, Blind Faith, and Derek and the Dominoes?
 The man who sang “Bell Bottom Blues” and “Layla” and “Wonderful Tonight”?

 I wrote back, cautiously.
 On guard in case I was being victimized by an imposter or a prankster.
 It led to a tentative email relationship and then a friendship.
-And now it leads to this unusual cross promotion of music and written word.
 In The Fifth Witness, Mickey Haller listens to Clapton.
 Not just Eric Clapton but Clapton, the new album.
 In particular he’s listening to “Judgement Day” when in effect it is a judgment day in the story.
-And now you can too, thanks to the free download of the song offered on this page.

-I hope you enjoy the song and my interview with Eric that took place recently at a Los Angeles recording studio.
-I hope it all helps you enjoy riding with Mickey Haller through the book.
+I hope you enjoy my interview with Eric that took place recently at a Los Angeles recording studio.
+I hope it helps you enjoy riding with Mickey Haller through the book.
 I’ve been riding with Eric Clapton’s music for forty-two years.
 Maybe your journey has just begun.

 — Michael Connelly